awsdocs/amazon-fsx-lustre-user-guide/doc_source/attach-s3-posix-permissions.md

-# Walkthrough: Attaching POSIX permissions when uploading objects into an S3 bucket<a name="attach-s3-posix-permissions"></a>
+# Walkthrough: Attaching POSIX permissions when uploading objects into an Amazon S3 bucket<a name="attach-s3-posix-permissions"></a>

 The following procedure walks you through the process of uploading objects into Amazon S3 with POSIX permissions\.
 Doing so allows you to import the POSIX permissions when you create an Amazon FSx file system that is linked to that S3 bucket\.

 **To upload objects with POSIX permissions to Amazon S3**

-1. From your local computer or machine, create a test directory and file that will be uploaded to the S3 bucket\.
+1. From your local computer or machine, use the following example commands to create a test directory \(`s3cptestdir`\) and file \(`s3cptest.txt`\) that will be uploaded to the S3 bucket\.

    ```
    $ mkdir s3cptestdir